alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 It names an aggregate contact condition.

-It does not decide whether any participant is right, wrong, recognized, unrecognized, original, derivative, or absorbed.
+It does not decide whether any participant is right, wrong, recognized, unrecognized, original, derivative, source-line-preserving, or source-detached.

 It does not claim that group contact is harmful.

 It does not claim that group contact is false.

 It does not claim that group contact is sufficient for recognition.

+It does not claim that group contact is Source.

 It names the layer so that later files can distinguish neutral aggregate contact from claims made by invoking the aggregate.